Indonesia, Australia agree "hotline" to resolve diplomatic spat

 The reports that triggered Indonesia's outrage quoted documents leaked by former U.S. National Security Agency contractor Edward Snowden, suggesting Australia had tried to monitor the phones of top Indonesian officials in 2009.

-Abbott later sent a letter to Indonesian President Susilo Bambang Yudhoyono promising his country would not take any action that might hurt ties between the neighbors.
+Abbott later sent a letter to Indonesian President Susilo Bambang Yudhoyono promising his country would not take any action that might hurt ties between the neighbours.

 (Reporting by Kanupriya Kapoor, Writing by Jonathan Thatcher; Editing by Clarence Fernandez)